• Skip to primary navigation

 • Tofu Sisig

-One of the most popular Filipino comfort food is sinigang and I made a vegetarian version of it using vegetarian soy salmon – the best and delicious, easy to cook sinigang!
+One of the most popular Filipino comfort foods is sinigang and I made a vegan version of it using vegetarian soy salmon.
+This vegan sinigang recipe is so healthy, delicious, and easy-to-cook for lunch or dinner!

 Course: Soup